The SAP OData integration allows you to perform operations on SAP entities and call SAP actions from your OutSystems applications.

 Integration Builder supports both OData 2.0 and OData 4.0 specifications.
 It must know the correct version of the specification because search queries have a different format depending on the OData version.
 Additionally, DateTime attributes also have a different format in different OData versions.

-When Integration Builder can't determine the OData version from the service specification, it will ask you to select the correct version.
+When Integration Builder can't determine the OData version from the service specification, it asks you to select the correct version.

 It's very important that you select the correct OData version when importing the service specification.
 Selecting the incorrect OData version causes runtime issues.